-Oracle Fail Safe provides high availability for single-instance Oracle databases (both Standard and Enterprise editions) running on Windows clusters configured with MSCS.
+Oracle Fail Safe provides high availability for single-instance Oracle Databases (except Oracle Database Personal Edition) running on Windows clusters configured with Microsoft Windows Failover Clusters.

-By making a single-instance Oracle database highly available, you ensure that even when a cluster node is shut down or fails, applications that access that database will suffer only a momentary loss of connection with the database while the database is restarted on another cluster node.
+By making a single-instance Oracle Database highly available, you ensure that even when a cluster node is shut down or fails, applications that access that database suffers only a momentary loss of connection with the database while the database is restarted on another cluster node.
 Applications can automatically reconnect to the database after such a failover event occurs using transparent application failover, resulting in a failover that is not apparent to users.

 This chapter discusses the following topics:

 Oracle Fail Safe Server discovers standalone single-instance databases (those that are not in a cluster group) by looking for Oracle Database instance Windows services.
 Any service found on any cluster node that is not currently in a cluster group is displayed in the Oracle Fail Safe Manager's Available Oracle Resources list.